SAP-samples/teched2022-IN280/exercises/ex2/README.md

 #### Prequisites:

-- You are logged in to the [SAP Cloud ALM tenant](https://teched22-cloudalm-003.authentication.eu10.hana.ondemand.com/) and to the SAP Integration Suite tenant you are assigned to.
+- You are logged in to the [SAP Cloud ALM tenant](https://teched22-cloudalm-003.authentication.eu10.hana.ondemand.com/) and to the SAP Integration Suite tenant you are assigned to (see Tenant Booker application)
-- Your Cloud Integration service is already registered.
-If not please run through exercise [Register a Cloud Integration tenant in LMS](../ex1/ex11/readme.md).
+- Your Cloud Integration service is already connected.
+If not please run through exercise [Configure the monitoring of Cloud Integration tenant in SAP CLoud ALM](../ex1/readme.md).

 ## Exercise steps

-Run through the exercise steps in the given order.
+Run through the steps in the given order.

 1. Navigate to section *SAP Cloud ALM for Operation* and click on the card *Integration & Exception Monitoring*.